Health and Travel Alerts Learn More Left arrow

 Ha Long Bay in Hanoi, Vietnam

-The best time to go on a cruise to Southeast Asia is autumn and winter, when you’ll find the lowest humidity levels and the highest chances of ideal weather for outdoor activities, whether snorkeling off Ko Samui, Thailand or kayaking in Ha Long Bay, Vietnam.
+The best time to go on a cruise to Southeast Asia is autumn and winter.
+You’ll find the lowest humidity levels and the highest chances of ideal weather for outdoor activities, like snorkeling off Ko Samui, Thailand or kayaking in Ha Long Bay, Vietnam.

 Temple in Kyoto in spring